bootkernel/golang/README.md

 ![tree](https://github.com/bootkernel/golang/blob/master/Screen%20Shot%202019-06-19%20at%208.17.37%20PM.png)

-.
 For a well documented setup process, please refer to the official getting started documentation: https://golang.org/doc/install

 <b>Compile</b> <br>
-To compile a hello.go file,
+To compile a hello.go file, run the below command from the directory in which hello.go is located,

 <code>go build hello.go</code> <br>

-This will generate a binary and just like C or C++ this can be run using,<br>
+Keep in mind, the green highlighted hello in the hello directory is the binary that was compiled using this above command.
+Just like C or C++ this can be run using,<br>

 <code>./hello</code> <br>